igalic/blag/contents/igors/portfolio.md

 * I got to talk about Voxpupuli at the Puppet Contributor Summit 2015, and was voted one of the MVP finalists at Puppet Conf in that year.

+* I've given this Presentation about [Voxpupuli, Open Source Speedtrain](https://blag.esotericsystems.at/igor/presents/voxpupuli-opensource-speedtrain/) at numerous conferences.
+Sadly it has never been recorded.
+However, there's a [blog post](https://voxpupuli.org/blog/2016/06/10/voxpupuli-opensource-speedtrain/)

 # Personal